Greenheart/pagecrypt/README.md

 ## Testing

-`npm test` will run basic tests for JS API and CLI.
-See the passwords used in your terminal.
-Verify test results by opening the `test/out-*.html` files in your browser and entering the password matching the file.

-To test how `pagecrypt/core` works with encryption in browser environments, run `cd test && npm run test:browser-core`.
-Then download the encrypted sample file and use the "actual" password that's printed to the screen to verify it works.
-The generated password just shows that the password generation works.
+First do one of the following:

+- `npm test` to run the tests.
+- `npm run test:build` to first build a new version of `pagecrypt` and then run the tests.

+Then run `npm run verify` in another terminal and verify the test results at http://localhost:3000.

+On the test results page you will find links to open output files in new tabs, buttons to copy passwords, and a special `#` link to verify that magic links decrypt the page immediately when the page loads.

+To test `pagecrypt/core` and verify encryption in the browser, use the button at the bottom of the list.
+Download the file and then copy the password by clicking the button again to decrypt it.
+If you save the file to the same directory as the other generated files, you can use the links just like for other results.
+Use the reset button to encrypt another file.

 ---